 (Photo courtesy of David Kacynski)

-The annual spring tradition is upon us, when officials at Shawnee National Forest in southern Illinois close the infamous Snake Road to allow scores of slithering snakes and other reptiles and amphibians to safely migrate without the potential of getting squished by a vehicle.
+The annual fall tradition is upon us, when officials at Shawnee National Forest in southern Illinois close the infamous Snake Road to allow scores of slithering snakes and other reptiles and amphibians to safely migrate without the potential of getting squished by a vehicle.

 The road is a popular spot for those interested in witnessing the migration due to the rich diversity of species that can be seen.
 Approximately 66 percent of the amphibian species and 59 percent of the reptile species that occur in Illinois can be found there.

 Closing Snake Road is crucial to the survival of these species.
-Prior to 1972, the 2.5-mile stretch road was open to traffic year-round, but a significant number of animals were killed each year during migration.
+Prior to 1972, the 2.5-mile stretch of road was open to traffic year-round, but a significant number of animals were killed each year during migration.

 And for those keeping score at home, while Will County doesn't have a Snake Road, we do have some wonderful wild snakes.